2019 Sine Die

 The Sine Die is OML’s annual report featuring a legislative wrap-up of the bills that were enacted, defeated and vetoed.
 You will be able to access the full bill content in this report by clicking on the bill number.
 Sometimes the most challenging task is working to defeat bad legislation, but with your quick action alerting your legislators, OML was successful in doing just that on several pieces of legislation which are also included in this report.
 One of the most popular features of the Sine Die report continues to be the section that provides a breakdown by municipal department and the bills that may impact that department.

-In an organization the size of the Oklahoma Municipal League, there will often be different points of view on issues by our members.
+In an organization the size of the Oklahoma Municipal League, there will often be different views of issues by our members.
 One of the roles of the Legislative Committee is to direct the League in making decisions on issues and the course of action to take.
 This brings great weight and importance to this committee.
 All legislative committee recommendations are forwarded to the OML Board.
 As the policymakers of the League, the OML board will consider for approval the recommendations from the Legislative Committee.
-Thanks to our Chairwoman Joan Riley and to every member of the OML Legislative committee, your tireless efforts, and contributions this past session are valuable and much appreciated.
+Thanks to our Chair Joan Riley and Vice Chair Jane Abraham as well as every member of the OML Legislative Committee; your tireless efforts and contributions this past session are valuable and much appreciated.

 Together we provide a strong voice for Oklahoma municipalities.
 The number one ingredient for success at the legislature and state agencies is a united collective municipal voice.
 Thank you so much for your efforts to make this another successful legislative session.